-Capital Project Expenditures Florida Forever capital project expenditures are going to be needed on this parcel for prescribed f re, vegetative and hydrologic restoration, improved public access/use, and facilities, both public and administrative.
-It is anticipated that some the existing roads and trails may be used as multi-use trails for hiking, horse back riding and biking.
+Capital Project Expenditures Florida Forever capital project expenditures are going to be needed on this parcel for prescribed fire, vegetative and hydrologic restoration, improved public access/use, and facilities, both public and administrative.
+It is anticipated that some the existing roads and trails may be used as multiuse trails for hiking, horseback riding and biking.
 This management prospectus is not intended to be an application for capital project funding; however, as more information is gathered and an analysis of the site is completed, the FFS intends to apply for capital project funds.